yyuqing-42/Portfolio/README.md

 ![](/image/Kickstarter.jpg)

-**Predicted whether a project is successful or failed and provided recommendations for improving success rate for founders.**
+**Predicted whether a project is successful or failed on Kickstarter website and provided analysis on what categories are the most well-funded & recommendations for how creators can improve their success rate.**

 [Learn More](https://github.com/yyuqing-42/Kickstarter-Classification)